-DATA PREPARATION.
-Phonetic segmentation was performed with the Penn Phonetics Lab Forced Aligner (Yuan & Liberman 2008).
+Phonetic segmentation was performed with the Penn Phonetics Lab Forced Aligner (Yuan and Liberman 2008).
 All boundaries were manually corrected to align to the fricative onset and offset, which were defined by the presence of frication.
-This often coincided with the onset of periodicity in the vowel, but in cases where periodicity and frication overlapped, the boundary was placed after frication ended.
+This often coincided with the onset of periodicity in the vowel, but in cases when periodicity and frication overlapped, the boundary was placed after frication ended.

 3.2.
+Results

-RESULTS.
-The sibilant-specific grand means for mid-frequency peak largely reflected the similarity and contrast in anteriority: sibilants with a shared place-of-articulation specification had comparable mid-frequency peak means, and as expected, sibilants that contrasted in place of articulation differed substantially from one another (see appendix Table A2 for talker means and standard deviations of mid-frequency peak in ERB, mid-frequency peaks in hertz, and COG in hertz).
+The sibilant-specific grand means for mid-frequency peak largely reflected the similarity and contrast in anteriority: sibilants with a shared place of articulation specification had comparable mid-frequency peak means, and as expected, sibilants that contrasted in place of articulation differed substantially from one another (Appendix, TABLE 7 for talker means and standard deviations of mid-frequency peak in ERB, mid-frequency peak in Hz, and COG in Hz).
 The variation across talker mean mid-frequency peaks and standard deviations was sizable for each sibilant.
-These parameters were weakly to moderately correlated with each other in ERB, but did not reach significance (see appendix Table A3 for correlations between talker means and standard deviations within each sibilant category).
-The correlations between the talkerspecific mean and standard deviation contrast in strength and directionality with those observed in many temporal measures, which are generally moderate to strong, and they are positive (e.g. Byrd & Saltzman 1998, Shaw et al. 2009, Turk & Shattuck-Hufnagel 2014, Chodroff & Wilson 2017).7
+These parameters were weakly to moderately correlated with each other in ERB, but did not reach significance (see Appendix, TABLE 8 for correlations between talker means and standard deviations within each sibilant category).
+The correlations between the talker-specific mean and standard deviation contrast in strength and directionality with those observed in many temporal measures, which are generally moderate to strong, and positive (e.g. Byrd and Saltzman 1998; Shaw et al. 2009; Turk and Shattuck-Hufnagel 2014; Chodroff and Wilson 2017).8